Shreya62002/Self-Driving-Vehicle/README.md

 ## Method Used
 Q learning \
-It is an off policy learning method of action values Q(s,a) in which we allow both behaviour and target policies to improve greedily.
+It is an off policy learning method of action values Q(s,a) in which we allow both behaviour and target policies to improve greedily.It is a model free method.

 ## Environment
 env =gym.make('highway-v0')